boolpath/eventerface/README.md

 });
 ```

 In this usage example, the main.js module listens to the 'ready' event of the database module and then emits a 'query' event to the database.
-Notice that the modules know nothing about the origin of the events nor the location of the other modules, because Eventerface emitters only care about event names and interact directly with the namespace itself, not with event emitters.
+Notice that the modules know nothing about the origin of the events nor the location of the other modules, because Eventerface emitters only care about event names and interact directly with the namespace as a whole, not with particular event emitters.

 ### Distributed (different file systems)
 ``` js

 ```

-# Evented APIs
+# Eventful APIs

 # Examples